Friends of Timbercrest

 Picture

 Friends of Timbercrest identified patches growing close to the camp entrance along Gulf and Sarver Roads.
 We again partnered with WNY PRISM to begin the work in the summer of 2023 to eradicate those patches.
+FOT volunteers cut back the stands in preparation for the application of herbicide once the regrowth reached a certain height.

 Boot Brush Station